 What is offered at the Convention for younger children, with or without Down syndrome?

 Kids’ Camp provides a means for parents to leave their children at designated times during the weekend in a safe, structured, and fun environment.
 Kids’ Camp is available for children with Down syndrome from the ages of six months to 14 years old and their siblings ages six months to rising 3rd graders (Rising 4th graders may register for the Brothers & Sisters Conference.)
 The camp will be offered in five separate sessions.
 Registration is required for each session.
+All Kids’ Camp programming will take place on the 3rd floor of the Sacramento Convention Center.

 Friday, July 21 – 7:30 am to 12:30 pm